Emulate dual-screen and foldable devices

 You can emulate the following dual-screen and foldable devices in Microsoft Edge DevTools.

 Emulate the devices and toggle between the following postures:

 When you emulate the Surface Duo in a dual-screen posture in Microsoft Edge, the seam (the space between the two screens) is drawn over your website or app.

 The Experimental Web Platform features () icon displays the state of the Experimental Web Platform features flag.
 If the flag is turned on, the icon is highlighted.
-If the flag is turned off, the icon is not highlighted.
-To turn on (or off) the flag, either choose the icon or navigate to
+If the flag is turned off, the icon isn't highlighted.
+To turn on (or off) the flag, either click the icon or go to

 edge://flags and toggle the flag.

 When you use a Microsoft Remote Desktop client to connect to a remote PC and emulate the Surface Duo or Samsung Galaxy Fold, the pointer may shake or stutter.
 If you run into the issue, contact the Microsoft Edge DevTools team.

 Here are additional resources that may help you enhance your website (or app) for dual-screen devices.